evga/retard.js/README.md

 > [!IMPORTANT]
 > Your editor might try to import from `./retard` instead of `./retard.js` - the `.js` extension is needed to make it work.

-## <a name='Basicusage'></a>Basic usage
+## <a name='Coreconcepts'></a>Core concepts

-Everything you can do is hidden behind a bunch of public objects that you have to remember:
+These are the most important functions you have to remember:

-- `TAG` - Create and configure reactive elements
+- `TAG` - Used to build reactive elements
-- `newValue` - Create reactive values
+- `newValue` - Used to create reactive values
-- `newCallback` - Create reactive functions (advanced)
+- `newCallback` - Used to create reactive scopes (advanced)

+Reactivity is implemented in the following way:

+- A `ReactiveValue` can capture the function that is reading it
+- For this to work the function must be wrapped in a `ReactiveCallback`
+- The function will be called again if/when the value is updated

+Reactive elements allow functions to be defined as childs of the html structure.
+These function are automatically wrapped in a `ReactiveCallback` and when the values used inside the callback change, the html element is updated.

 ### <a name='ReactiveValues'></a>Reactive Values

-A reactive value is just a plain javascript value or object that is wrapped using the `newValue` function:
+A reactive value is any value that is wrapped inside a `ReactiveValue` object.
+Use the `newValue` function to create them:

 ```js
 const name = newValue('Timmy');
 const age = newValue(12);
 ```

-Use `.value` to access the wrapped value:
+Use `.value` to access the wrapped value directly:

 ```js
 name.value // => 'Timmy'